 Then from Melbourne to Tokyo (via Bangkok) on Thai Airways Business Class.

 Total Distance: 7,435 miles

 Cost: 40,000 United MileagePlus miles + $67.70 each

 These flights in total were almost as long as our flight to Australia.
 However, we did get to spend several hours at the Bangkok airport, whereas business class passengers we were entitled to get a 30-minute neck and shoulder massage at the Royal Orchid Spa.

 We only spent a few days in Japan, as we had visited the country several times before.
 So this time we decided to go to visit our favorite part of Japan, Tokyo Disneyland.

 I know, we went to Japan and stayed in Tokyo Disneyland the whole time.
 I offer no apology for this.
 Disney parks in Japan are the best in the world.
 For two huge Disney geeks at heart, it is the best place ever.
-We’ll visit Japan again and explore the country some more, but this was just a stopover.
+We’ll revisit Japan and explore the country some more, but this was just a stopover.